Italian campaign in Albania (World War I): Expeditionary corps in Albania

 The Kingdom of Italy occupied the port of Vlorë in December 1914, but had to withdraw after the Austrian-Hungarian invasion in late 1915–early 1916, and the fall of Durrës on 27 February 1916.
 In May 1916, the Italian XVI Corps, some 100,000 men under the command of General Settimio Piacentini, returned and occupied part of southern Albania by the autumn 1916, while the French army occupied Korçë and its surrounding areas on 29 November 1916.
 The Italian forces (in Gjirokastër) and French forces (in Korçë), according mainly to the development of the Balkans theatre, entered the area of former Autonomous Republic of Northern Epirus (controlled by the Greek minority) in autumn 1916, after approval of the Triple Entente.

 The establishment of the Autonomous Albanian Republic of Korçë was done on 10 December 1916, by French authorities with a protocol, according to which an autonomous province would be established on the territories of Korçë, Bilishti, Kolonja, Opar and Gora in eastern Albania.

 Italian soldiers in Vlorë, Albania, during World War I. The tricolour flag of Italy bearing the Savoy royal shield is shown hanging alongside an Albanian flag from the balcony of the Italian prefecture headquarters.

 On 12 December 1916, Italy asked for explanations from the Quai d'Orsay, through its ambassador, because the establishment of the Autonomous Albanian Republic of Korçë violated the Treaty of London.
-Austria-Hungary used French precedent in Korçë to justify the proclamation of independence of Albania under Italian protection on 3 January 1917, in Shkodra.
+Austria-Hungary used French precedent in Korçë to justify the proclamation of independence of Albania under Austrian protection on 3 January 1917, in Shkodra.

 The Kingdom of Italy did the same when proclaiming independence of Albania under its protection on 23 June 1917, in Gjirokastra by general Giacinto Ferrero proclaimed on that day the independence of Albania, who in the next weeks occupied Ioannina in Epirus.
 Neither Great Britain nor France had been consulted beforehand.
 This Albanian republic under the leadership of Turhan Përmeti, protected by 100,000 soldiers of the Italian Army, adopted officially a red flag with a black eagle in the middle, but raised a storm of protests even in the Italian Parliament.